Inspired by Wes Bos' uses.tech, I have put together a list of my current setup.

 I use the default MacOS Terminal.
 Many people use iTerm, but I prefer the default terminal.
 MacOS ships with it, and it serves its purpose.
 End of story.

-My default shell is the Fish Shell.
+My default shell used to be the Fish Shell.
 The syntax highlighting is nice, and the inbuilt autocompletion is a killer feature.
 Fish also comes with a few other small improvements, such as mapping

 As a shell prompt, I use Starship.
-It's cool because it shows information relevant to the directory one is currently in, such as git status, npm version, and the time the last command took to execute.
-Starship is a cross-shell prompt, so it integrates smoothly with fish.
+It's cool because it shows information relevant to the current directory, such as:

 I use Homebrew, the go-to package manager for MacOS.

-For code, I use Fira Code because of the awesome ligatures it ships with.
-I have it enabled in both VS Code and the default MacOS terminal.
+For code (monospace), I use Fira Code because of the awesome ligatures it ships with.
+I have it enabled both in VS Code and in the default MacOS terminal.